 sues introduced in the pull request.

-Requires Rapid Scan to be run on pull require events.
-This flag is ignored if full scan is run.
+Note: Requires Rapid Scan to be run on pull require events.
+This argument is ignored if full scan is run.

 Note: Requires SCM information includ ing token as docu mented in section SCM Information needed for "Adding Comments to Pull Requests" feature below.